 - Remove from freezer about 10 minutes before serving.

-- Notes: You could use coconut cream in this recipe if you want a more creamy texture to your ice cream.
+- You can also use coconut cream in this recipe if you want a more creamy texture to your ice cream.
 Coconut cream is incredibly difficult to find where I live so I rarely have it on hand.
-I do think using it would give this recipe a great texture, and it would hold up better in the freezer for longer.
+I do think using it would give this recipe a great texture, and it would hold up better in the freezer for a longer time.

 - You can sweeten this with other things, use your judgement based on your diet.